jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         Calculates the number of kms the renter went over of their daily allowance.
         We will use the customer's average daily kms.

-        @rtype: float
+        :rtype: float
-        @param avg_num_kms: average number of kms driven per day
+        :param avg_num_kms: average number of kms driven per day
-        @return: The number of kms over 100 they went (return 0 if it's less than 100)
+        :return: The number of kms over 100 they went (return 0 if it's less than 100)
         """

         # If the average kms traveled is above 100,